Willamette Zone

 SANTIAM RIVER (NORTH FORK) above DETROIT: Trout

 This river is open year-round to fishing, but ideal conditions usually begin after snowmelt recedes in late June and continues through early October.
-Currently, flows are around 550 cfs.
-It was stocked last week with about 2,000 hatchery trout scattered across several release locations.
+Currently, flows are around 450 cfs.
+It will be stocked this week with about 2,000 hatchery trout scattered across several release locations.
 Dead drifting a nymph fly or slow retrieving a small spinner can sometimes coax larger trout to bite.
 The river is usually stocked with trout between May and August.
-Last updated 06/01/26.
+Last updated 6/23/26.

 SANTIAM RIVER (SOUTH FORK): Bass, trout, steelhead

 Fishing is generally best when flows are below 3,000cfs.
-Flows are currently at around 1,500 cfs at the gage in Waterloo.
+Flows are currently at around 1,100 cfs at the gage in Waterloo.
 The 2026 Chinook run is arriving in good numbers now and can be found throughout the basin, with more arriving every day.
-Summer steelhead numbers are a bit disappointing this year, with only about 3,700 coming over Willamette Falls so far.
-More are coming every day and they can be found throughout the river basin.
+The summer steelhead run is below average this year, but still worth pursuing.
+About 6,500 steelhead adults have been counting at Willamette Falls so far.
+More are coming every day, and they can be found throughout the river basin.
 Fishing for hatchery steelhead is open year-round.
 The use of bait is now allowed through the end of October.
-Last updated 06/01/26.
+Last updated 6/23/26.

 SMITH RESERVOIR: Trout

-Will be stocked the week of June 1st and again the week of June 15th with 1,000 hatchery rainbow trout.
+Was stocked the first week of June and again the week of June 15th with 500 one-pounders (big!) and 1,000 hatchery rainbow trout.

-After nine years of closure, Carmen-Smith recreation sites on the Upper McKenzie River will reopen to the public on May 1, allowing hikers, and day visitors access to newly renovated facilities.
+After nine years of closure, Carmen-Smith recreation sites on the Upper McKenzie River have reopened to the public as of May 1, allowing hikers and day visitors access to newly renovated facilities.
 Anyone with questions about visiting these recreation sites should inquire online at https://www.fs.usda.gov/r06/willamette/recreation or by contacting the McKenzie River Ranger Station at (541) 822-3381.
-Last updated 6/1/26
+Last updated 6/15/26

 SUNNYSIDE PARK POND: Trout, bass, bluegill